 - Integration with Professional Social Network and Messaging Platforms

 - Business Model – Connected business card service provider.
-Pay as you use and as you profit.
+Pay as you use and as your profit.

 You might think that will be so expensive that there will be no business plan that supports it.
-But let’s predict the future, in 2025 the prices of sensors, connectivity and even software development will be reduced 4 times and humanity will have passed the umpteenth crisis, and finally we will have a long prosperity.
+But let’s predict the future, in 2025 the prices of sensors, connectivity, and even software development will be reduced 4 times and humanity will have passed the umpteenth crisis, and finally, we will have long prosperity.